hayleyw7/hayleyw7/README.md

 <div align="left">

   Hi!
-I am a software developer named Hayley.

-  My portfolio here is populated with Turing School of Software & Design projects, which form a timeline of my coding journey, from learning vanilla JavaScript to implementing a framework.
+I'm Hayley.
+My GitHub account is populated with [Turing School of Software & Design](https://turing.edu/) projects, which form a timeline of my coding journey, from learning vanilla JavaScript to implementing a framework.

   My largest applications are pinned below.